 • Add FAQ sections, comparison tables, and source statistics to your top five pages.

-• Implement schema markup site-wide (Organization, Person, Article, FAQ).
+• Implement schema markup site-wide (Organization, Person, Article).
+Skip FAQPage schema; Google killed FAQ rich results in 2023.

 • Update any content older than 90 days that drives traffic or converts visitors.